LOA-Labs/Validator-Engagement-Framework/README.md

 ## 3. Media [MDI]

-### A. **Tweets / Retweets / Spaces / Community Calls**
-Weekly media releases and posts.
-- Chain News / Announcements / Events
-- Commentaries / Reviews / Previews
+### A. **Active Publicity & Marketing**
+Posts and participation with Tweets / Retweets / Spaces / PodCasts / Community Calls to help promote IBC, Cosmos, and Better World Blockchain Thesis.
+We strive to be active in weekly media releases and posts covering but not limited to: Blockchain News / ESG Topics / Announcements / Events / Commentaries / Tech Reviews / Tech Previews

 ### B. **Monthly Medium post on hot topics**